 The further you are from retirement, the more you will need a growth orientation

-on your retirement assets.
+on your retirement benefits.
 When you leave your employer, we encourage

 you to rollover your old account to an IRA for a variety of reasons.
 First,